mohamedammar2729/mohamedammar2729/README.md

 ## 👨‍💻 About Me

-**Full-Stack Developer** with over **2 years of experience** building responsive, high-performance web applications using **React.js**, **Next.js**, and **Node.js**.
+**Full-Stack Engineer** with over **2 years of experience** building responsive, high-performance web applications using **React.js**, **Next.js**, and **Node.js**.
 Proven ability to create responsive web interfaces and transform designs into optimized applications.
 Electronics Engineering graduate from Menoufia University bringing technical rigor to software development.

 🎯 **Current Focus:** Building SaaS platforms with advanced features and real-time capabilities
 🚀 **Passion:** Creating innovative solutions that bridge complex functionality with intuitive UX